Monge-Kantorovich interpolation with constraints and application to a parking problem

-Hence for small $r>0$, $\tA_\eps$ should lie in the intersection of $B(x,r)$ with a certain strict quadratic cone of $\R^d$ contradicting the fact that $x$ is a point of density $1$ of $\tA_\eps$.
+contradicting the fact that $x$ is a point of density $1$ of $A_\eps$.
 This shows that $A_\eps\cap B_\delta$ is negligible, letting $\delta\to 0^+$ we find that $A_\eps$ is negligible and since this is true for every $\eps>0$, the desired conclusion follows. \end{proof}